ValentinFunk/Pointshop2-Docs/developer/index.rst

 Modules are the main way to modify and extend Pointshop 2.
 They provide many automated facilities that make it very easy to extend the script.

-Also check out the modification examples.
+After that a good way to start is to check out the examples.

 Examples
 ********